j-sieben/SCT/README.md

 ### Automatic type detection
 If you compare values entered on the page, it's hard to do so because you need to treat date values different than number values and these different to string values.
 Based on the fact, that each page item is allowed to have a format mask to define the item's appearance on the page, SCT converts the item value to the respective data type using this format mask.
 In order to make this work, you have to set the format mask of the respective page items.
 If the format mask is null, the element will be treated as string.

+## Downsides of this approach
+There are some disadvantages you should be aware of before taking SCT into account for your page

+### Rules are maintained outside the APEX IDE
+As I'm not an APEX team member, I obviously have no possibility to include SCT into the APEX-IDE.
+Therefore, a separate APEX application ships with SCT to enable developers to create and maintain rules.
+This is a disadvantage because developing in more than one IDE is somewhat boring.

+### Export of rules is possible, but not with the application itself
+The second disadvantage is closely related to the first downside.
+If you export a rule set, this then is not incorporated into the »normal« application export created by APEX.
+You can insert the export into the normal export file or install the rules after having imported the APEX application.
+But when importing the rules separate from the application, it must be ensured that the SCT import is aware of the application and workspace ID the application is imported to.
+This is solvable but not really user friendly.

+### Roundtrips to the database server are required per change
+SCT requires a roundtrip to the database every time a relevant event occurs on the page.
+This may or may not be a disadvantage.
+Some events may only result in JavaScript actions to be taken on page, such as hiding or showing items on the page.
+In this case, the need for a roundtrip to the server adds complexity and consumes time.
+In most cases though, a roundtrip to the database is required anyway, fi to check values against the database, validate input, refresh items or other examples.
+In all these cases, the amount of roundtrips required to change the page values may be reduced by SCT as it allows you to do any of the required actions within the database in one roundtrip.
+Overall, it balances out, keeping in mind that SCT is designed to control complex forms where roundtrips to the server are more likely than on trivial forms.

+Another point to keep in mind is the fact that due to the roundtrip SCT is able to utilize the sheer power of SQL to do their computing which in many cases may be at least not slower than working clientside with roundtrips to gather certain information from the database.
+But if your application cannot afford connecting the database per relevant event, SCT might not be for you.